 In England, Catholicism was the minority faith: officially banned, its priests had to operate in secrecy.

 There’s a story from this time of a Catholic bishop who, functioning as a kind of religious spy, held Mass in an east London pub for a congregation of Irish workers disguised as beer-guzzling patrons.

-In 1778, parliament passed the Catholic Relief Act, which decriminalized Catholicism—to the enormous anger of a sizeable minority in the population.
-2 years later a Scottish aristocrat named Lord George Gordon led a huge mob to London, resulting in a week of riots in which Catholic churches were looted, foreign embassies burnt, and nearly 300 people were killed.
+In 1778, the English Parliament passed the Catholic Relief Act, which decriminalized Catholicism—to the enormous anger of a sizeable minority in the population.
+Two years later a Scottish aristocrat named Lord George Gordon led a huge mob to London, resulting in a week of riots in which Catholic churches were looted, foreign embassies burnt, and nearly 300 people were killed.

-But we ought not think it was all petty small-mindedness that ruled at that time.
+But we ought not think it was all petty small-mindedness that ruled the day.
 There were some who worked tirelessly to effect peace between the warring camps of Christendom.
-In the 17th C a number of attempts were made to open up dialogue between Roman Catholic & Protestant churches with the aim of reuniting them.
+In the 17th C, a number of attempts were made to open a dialogue between Roman Catholic and Protestant churches with the aim of reuniting them.

 The godfather of this endeavor, sometimes known as ‘syncretism’, was a German Lutheran theologian named George Callixtus.
 He devoted huge effort in the early 17th C to find common ground between the different groups.
 Like his contemporary Hugo Grotius in the Reformed Church, he believed it should be possible to use the Apostles’ Creed, and a belief in the authority of the Bible alone, as a basis for agreement among Christians.

 Callixtus made progress with Calvinists but the Catholics were less receptive.
 The Conference of Thorn, called by King Vladislav IV of Poland in 1645, attempted to put these ideas into practice, but after several weeks of discussions the Catholic, Lutheran and Calvinist theologians were unable to pull anything substantive together.